mautic/mautic-typo3/README.md

 * TYPO3-side changes (fields, field properties, form type, ...) after creation are NOT sync'd to Mautic
 * A form is created in Mautic even if no finisher "Send to Mautic form" is selected (only "Create Contact")

+### Tags
+If a visitor lands directly on a page with a Mautic tag, it may happen that the tracking cookie has not yet been set.
+In this case, the visitor's page tag will not be saved either.

 ## Packaging for use in the Extension Manager
 Clone the repository and run the following in the extension root directory:
 ```